What we do

 Annual Meeting: Wrapping up the end of the year with entertainment from our scholarship winners and updates to the membership about our achievements and future plans.

-Prelude: Our annual night on the town celebrating the arts in Coles County.
+Arts in te Afternoon: Our annual celebration of the arts in Coles County.

 We sponsor or provide assistance to a number of organizations and activities throughout the year, including dance performances, concerts and community outreach opportunities.